abhayagiri/beginning-our-day/manuscripts/ajo.md

 transform our inner landscape, as with the snow fallen on a forest trail.

-# Not taking Refuge in the Weather
+# Not Taking Refuge in the Weather

 ## Ajahn Jotipālo